COVID Camping, 2020

 For this trip we were at our current favorite campground at Mt.
 Charleston, McWilliams Campground.
 Again, for social distancing and privacy purposes we reserved the best pad available that placed us as far away from people as possible so we were at the end of the campground with only two other nearby pads.

-Because of everything that 2020 has dealt, we anticipated that this escape to the mountains for a few days would be the extent of our vacationing for the year, so as much as we would have loved to use the time to hike and explore surrounding trails, we decided to bring our pup and lay low to spend the time simply enjoying being removed from everything.
-Because the campground was so busy, I was really glad we decided to go this route so that we could avoid crowded trails.
+Because of everything that 2020 has dealt, we anticipated that this escape to the mountains for a few days would be the extent of our vacationing for the year, so as much as we would have loved to use the time to hike and explore surrounding trails, we decided to bring our pup and lay low to spend the time simply enjoying disconnecting and being removed from everything.
+Since the campground was so busy, I was really glad we decided to go this route so that we could avoid crowded trails.

 With nothing to do but enjoy the outdoors we did just that, with the exception of some short quarter-mile walks with the dog every couple of hours, which actually ended up adding up to about four miles of walking each day.

-The activities for this trip included, walks, reading, cooking, playing games and relaxing, oh and continuously trying to get the dog to lay on a blanket or towel and watching him choose to only lay on the dirt next to them.
+The activities for this trip included, walks, reading, cooking, playing games and relaxing, oh and continuously trying to get the dog to lay on a blanket or towel and inevitably watching him choose to only lay on the dirt next to them.
 The first night was a little chilly but honestly, mid-50s is amazing when you consider the city was experiencing mid-80s at night.
 However, the 50s was the pup’s limit and he woke up in the morning shaking with the most adorable and pathetic puppy eyes ever as he cuddled under the sleeping bag and blankets until it was time to go for our morning walk.
 By the second night the temperatures rose a bit and wasn’t nearly as chilly and our dog learned to establish himself dead center on the air mattress and stake his claim to the best bundles of blanket, which led us to work our way around him to get comfy when it was time for lights out.
-For being such a small dog, when it comes to sleeping, this pup somehow always transforms into a German Shepard.
+For being such a small dog, when it comes to sleeping, this little 25 pound Poodle pup somehow always transforms into a German Shepard.

 Whether it’s a camping trip full of hikes and adventures like we’ve done in the past, or as this one was, a camping trip of laying low and simply enjoying the outdoors, these getaways never disappoint.
-I just wish we could stay in this state of simplicity and tranquility forever.
+I just wish we could stay in this mental state of simplicity and tranquility forever.